AngleProtocol/angle-docs/governance/veANGLE/README.md

 veANGLE can be obtained by locking ANGLE from 1 week to up to 4 years.
 A smaller balance of veANGLE is obtained when locking for a shorter time. veANGLE balances decrease linearly with time to reflect the reduction in lock-time, approaching 0 veANGLE when lock time is about to end and ANGLE locked to be released.

-As mentionned above, veANGLE is the token used for [voting for governance proposals](../angle-dao.md) and ANGLE emissions through [gauge weights](gauges.md) in the Angle protocol.
+As mentioned above, veANGLE is the token used for [voting for governance proposals](../angle-dao.md) and ANGLE emissions through [gauge weights](gauges.md) in the Angle protocol.
 As such, veANGLE holders are shaping the future of the protocol.

 Beyond **voting** on governance proposals and gauge weights, veANGLE is useful in two main aspects: